DubFriend/chess/README.md

 ?>
 ```

-then import the table defined in the file `server/install.sql` into your database.
+Then import the table defined in the file `server/install.sql` into your database.

+You should be able to save a game to the server, and then load that same game,
+using the supplied game id.